Email: Terminology

 The service is often simply referred to as mail, and a single piece of electronic mail is called a message.
-The conventions for fields within emails—the “To,” “From,” “CC,” “BCC” etc.—began with RFC-680 in 1975.
+The conventions for fields within emails—the "To", "From", "CC", "BCC" etc.—began with RFC-680 in 1975.

 An Internet email consists of an envelope and content; the content consists of a header and a body.

 History

 Computer-based messaging between users of the same system became possible after the advent of time-sharing in the early 1960s, with a notable implementation by MIT's CTSS project in 1965.
 Most developers of early mainframes and minicomputers developed similar, but generally incompatible, mail applications.
 In 1971 the first ARPANET network mail was sent, introducing the now-familiar address syntax with the '@' symbol designating the user's system address.
 Over a series of RFCs, conventions were refined for sending mail messages over the File Transfer Protocol.

 Proprietary electronic mail systems soon began to emerge.
-IBM, CompuServe and Xerox used in-house mail systems in the 1970s; CompuServe sold a commercial intraoffice mail product from 1978 and IBM and Xerox from 1981.
-DEC's ALL-IN-1 and Hewlett-Packard's HPMAIL (later HP DeskManager) were released in 1982; development work on the former began in the late 1970s and the latter became the world’s largest selling email system.
+IBM, CompuServe and Xerox used in-house mail systems in the 1970s; CompuServe sold a commercial intraoffice mail product in 1978 to IBM and to Xerox from 1981.
+DEC's ALL-IN-1 and Hewlett-Packard's HPMAIL (later HP DeskManager) were released in 1982; development work on the former began in the late 1970s and the latter became the world's largest selling email system.

-The Simple Mail Transfer Protocol (SMTP) protocol was implemented on the ARPANET in 1983.
-LAN email systems emerged in the mid 1980s.
+The Simple Mail Transfer Protocol (SMTP) was implemented on the ARPANET in 1983.
+LAN email systems emerged in the mid-1980s.
 For a time in the late 1980s and early 1990s, it seemed likely that either a proprietary commercial system or the X.400 email system, part of the Government Open Systems Interconnection Profile (GOSIP), would predominate.
 However, once the final restrictions on carrying commercial traffic over the Internet ended in 1995, a combination of factors made the current Internet suite of SMTP, POP3 and IMAP email protocols the standard (see Protocol Wars).